jcorporation/kebacc/README.md

 # Client for the Keba Wallbox UDP API

 This is an implementation for the Keba Wallbox UDP API.
-It is written in C and has no dependencies.
+It is written in C and has no dependencies besides standard C library functions.

+It is based on the great [Mongoose - Embedded Web Server / Embedded Network Library](https://github.com/cesanta/mongoose).

 ## Compile